-The M.A. student is responsible for ensuring that they are meeting requirements and guidelines of the Graduate College and the Department of History.
-This may be accomplished by a thorough familiarization with the Graduate Catalog and with the Department of History M.A.
+The doctoral student is responsible for ensuring that they are meeting the requirements and guidelines of the Division of Graduate Studies and of the Department of History.
+This responsibility may be accomplished by a thorough familiarization with the Graduate Catalog and with the Department of History Ph.D.
 Program requirements.
-The student should be in close contact with their advisor about all aspects of the program, especially before registering each semester.
-Any question the student may have about their program, departmental requirements, and Graduate Studies requirements should be directed to their advisor and/or the Graduate Program Coordinator.
+The student should be in close contact with their major and minor advisors about all aspects of the student's program, especially before registering each semester.
+Any question the student may have about their program, departmental requirements, or Graduate Studies requirements should be directed to their advisor and/or from the Graduate Program Coordinator.